cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/httpd.rst

 ===========

 **httpd** is an HTTP server.
 It accepts commands on its standard input and responds on its standard output.
-It MUST invoked by :cyrusman:`master(8)` with those descriptors attached to a remote client connection.
+It MUST be invoked by :cyrusman:`master(8)` with those descriptors attached to a remote client connection.